 The Declaration of Conformity (DOC) that ODVA issues to ODVA CONFORMANT™ products benefits customers and helps to create an equal opportunity for all of its Licensed Vendors.
 Vendors need to plan for this important step from the beginning of the product development project and to understand how to get the most from the process.

-All Licensed Vendors have agreed to obtain and maintain DOCs for their products made and sold using ODVA technologies.
+All Licensed Vendors have agreed to obtain and maintain DOCs for their products made and sold using ODVA technologies, such as EtherNet/IP and other CIP Networks such as DeviceNet, ControlNet, and CompoNet.
 By subjecting all products to this requirement, industry has vendor-independent assurance that products using ODVA technologies comply with ODVA’s specifications and can interoperate in systems with products from multiple vendors.
 The result benefits users by providing them with more freedom to choose vendors and products that are the best fit for the application requirements.

 ODVA issues DOCs based on two criteria: